 The 2014 Materially Better report underlined this research area's importance by highlighting the vital role that polymers play in many aspects of daily life.
 (Evidence source 4) It also demonstrated that polymer chemistry and polymer-based materials science in the UK are currently vibrant and have a strong international reputation.
 Synthesis and characterisation, in particular, remain important.

 This area is well-balanced demographically with a good range of fellows, first grants and leading established academics.
-Supporting this, a polymer-related CDT has been funded at the University of Sheffield as well as one in composite materials at the University of Bristol.
-These will help ensure the future supply of trained people.
+Supporting this, a polymer-related CDT have been funded to help ensure the future supply of trained people.

 Increasing interest is apparent in polymers' use in energy applications (e.g. reduction of energy use through display materials) and electronics.
 The development of polymers for healthcare applications (e.g. biomaterials, drug delivery and infection control) is a rapidly growing area and has strong crossover with the Healthcare Technologies Theme at EPSRC and across Research Councils.
 Key influences include links to the life sciences (Evidence source 5), EPSRC's Healthcare Technologies strategy and the cross-Council Antimicrobial Resistance Initiative.
 About a quarter of the total value of the Polymer Materials portfolio is directly relevant to health.